fleipold/totally-lazy-tutorial/README.md

 On of the basic abstractions of TotallyLazy is `Sequence`.
 A sequence is a bit like an `Iterable` with a lot of useful methods.
-Wherever possible these methods are lazily evaluated, e.g. `map`, `filter`, while some methods like `fold` force the evaluation the chain so far.
+Wherever possible these methods are lazily evaluated, e.g. `map`, `filter`, while some methods like `fold` force the evaluation of the chain so far.
 <p>
 The typical way to construct a `Sequence` is to use one of the static `sequence` factory methods.